Creating Web Services and Web Clients

 You can add the following features to your InterSystems IRIS web services and web clients:

 Session support.
-As noted earlier, although the SOAP specification does not define a standard for sessions, you can create client-server SOAP sessions by using the CSP infrastructure and the session support provided by the %SOAP
+As noted earlier, although the SOAP specification does not define a standard for sessions, with InterSystems IRIS, you can create client-server SOAP sessions.

 Custom SOAP headers (including WS-Addressing headers), custom SOAP message bodies, and custom SOAP faults.